Symptoms Of Anxiety In Children

 Like adults, most children will experience some anxiety from time to time as a normal part of growth, development, and life.
 However, anxiety that escalates to a kind of excessive worry that interferes with daily functioning is not considered a normal part of childhood and may indicate an anxiety disorder.

-Learning to recognize the signs of these disorders in children—which can look different than the signs in adults—can help you know when it may be time to seek professional support for your child’s mental health.
-Read on for more information on how to spot symptoms of anxiety in a child’s behavior and what to do if you notice them.
+Learning to recognize the symptoms of clinical anxiety in children—which can look different than the symptoms in adults—can help you know when it may be time to seek professional support for your child’s mental health.
+Read on for more information on how to spot symptoms of anxiety in a child’s behavior and what to do if you notice these symptoms in your child.

 Concerned about anxiety symptoms in your child?